peteroupc/html3dutil/doc/H3DU.SurfaceOfRevolution.md

     Radius from the center to the innermost part of the torus.
 * `innerRadius` (Type: Number)<br>
     Radius from the inner edge to the innermost part of the torus.
-* `curve` (Type: function) (optional)<br>
+* `curve` (Type: Object) (optional)<br>
-    Object describing a curve to serve as the cross section of the torus.
+    A curve evaluator object that describes a 2-dimensional curve to serve as the cross section of the torus.
 The curve need not be closed; in fact, certain special surfaces can result by leaving the ends open.
-The curve function must contain a function named "evaluate", which takes the following parameter:<ul> <li><code>u</code> - A curve coordinate, generally from 0 to 1. </ul> The evaluator function returns an array of at least 2 elements: the first element is the X coordinate of the curve's position, and the second element is the Y coordinate.
 If null or omitted, uses a circular cross section.
 * `axis` (Type: Array.&lt;Number>) (optional)<br>
     Axis of rotation, which the torus will pass through.
 If null or omitted, the positive Z axis (0, 0, 1) will be the axis of rotation.
 This parameter is a 3-element array describing the X, Y, and Z coordinates, respectively, of a 3D point.
 The axis of rotation will run in the direction from the origin to the point given in this parameter.
 This parameter need not be a <a href="tutorial-glmath.md">unit vector</a>.